Pulmonary vein isolation

 During cardiac ablation, catheters are passed through a vein in order to reach your heart.
 Catheters may be inserted in your groin, your shoulder or your neck.

-Pulmonary vein isolation may reduce the signs and symptoms of atrial fibrillation and improve your quality of life.
-However, it's not been shown to reduce your risk of a stroke, so your doctor may recommend that you continue blood-thinning medications.
+Pulmonary vein isolation has not been shown to reduce your risk of a stroke, so your doctor may recommend that you continue blood-thinning medications.